BAT-LZ Out of Hell: Experiments

 The second baseline, $\BLZ$2, is slightly stronger: when it detects that it has produced a text position exceeding the maximum $c$, it cuts the phrase there (making the symbol explicit), and restarts the LZ parse from the next position.
 This gives the chance of choosing a better phrase starting after the cut, unlike $\BLZ$1, which maintains the original source.

 Despite some optimizations, our Greedy \BLZ\ parser consistently reaches the $\Theta(\log^3 n)$ time complexity per text symbol, making it run at about 3 MB per minute.
-The Greedier and the Minmax parsers, despite their cubic worst-case time complexity, run at a similar pace: 1.9--4.7 MB per minute.
-Indeed, we believe that our upper bound is not tight.
+The Greedier and the Minmax parsers, despite their cubic worst-case time complexity, run at a similar pace: 1.9--4.7 MB per minute: our upper bound is utterly pessimistic, and perhaps not tight.

 Table~\ref{tab:colls} shows the main characteristics of the collections chosen.
 We included two versioned software repositories ({\tt coreutils} and {\tt kernel}, where the versioning has a tree structure), two versioned documents ({\tt einstein} and {\tt leaders}, where the versioning has a linear structure), and two biological sequence collections ({\tt para} and {\tt influenza}, where all the sequences are pairwise similar).
 The average phrase length is in the range 160--365 and the maximum chain length of a symbol is in the range 38--70.
 The exception is {\tt einstein}, which is extremely compressible and also has a very large $c$ value.